nasa/cumulus/docs/additional-deployment-options/configure_cloudwatch_logs_delivery.md

 # Configure API Gateway CloudWatch Logs Delivery

 It is possible to deliver CloudWatch API execution and access logs to a cross-account shared AWS::Logs::Destination.
-An operator does this by adding the key `logToSharedDestination` to the `config.yml` at the default level with a value of a writable log destination.
+An operator does this by adding the key `logToSharedDestination` whose value is a writable log destination to the default level of the Cumulus `config.yml`.

 ```yaml
 default: